chrissherlock/inside-libreoffice/sal/operating_system_layer/processes/ipc.md

 ## Pipes

 A pipe is a means of communicating between processes whereby the output on each process feeds directly into the input of the next process.
 It really is the simplest form of IPC available, and pretty much works the same way on Unix and Windows.
-LibreOffice implements named pipes on Unix via Unix domain sockets, which are almost no different to named pipes (FIFOs).
-On Windows
+LibreOffice implements named pipes on Unix via Unix domain sockets, which are almost no different to named pipes \(FIFOs\).
+On Windows, pipes are named pipes using a native operating system mechanism.

 To use a pipe, you do the following:

- 1. Call on `osl_createPipe("pipename", osl_Pipe_CREATE, NULL)` (or if the pipe has already been created, then call on `osl_createPipe("pipename", osl_Pipe_OPEN, NULL)`)
+1. Call on `osl_createPipe("pipename", osl_Pipe_CREATE, NULL)` \(or if the pipe has already been created, then call on `osl_createPipe("pipename", osl_Pipe_OPEN, NULL)`\)
- 2. You can either call on `osl_readPipe()` (which is actually a thin wrapper over `osl_receivePipe()`) to read data coming from the other side of the pipe; alternatively you call on `osl_writePipe()` (which is actually also a thin wrapper over `osl_sendPipe()`) to send data to other end of the pipe.
+2. You can either call on `osl_readPipe()` \(which is actually a thin wrapper over `osl_receivePipe()`\) to read data coming from the other side of the pipe; alternatively you call on `osl_writePipe()` \(which is actually also a thin wrapper over `osl_sendPipe()`\) to send data to other end of the pipe.
 3. When done, call on `osl_closePipe()`

 ### Unix implementation

 On Unix the `osl_createPipe()` function is implemented as: